 In a world where we have shows like Supergirl and movies like Man of Steel, many think that there doesn’t need to be any more Superman-related properties on either the big screen or our TVs.
 However, SyFy proves that this notion is wrong with their upcoming sci-fi TV series Krypton.

 Krypton, unlike the show’s other Superman counterparts, isn’t set on Earth.
 Rather it depicts life on the fallen planet of Krypton two generations before Superman was born and the planet went up in smoke.
-This new SyFy show follows Superman’s grandfather Seyg-El.
-Who is in his twenties and tries to restore the House of El’s good name and save Krypton from falling into a chaos.
+This new SyFy show follows Superman’s grandfather Seyg-El who is in his twenties and tries to restore the House of El’s good name and save Krypton from falling into chaos.

-What excites me the most about Krypton is the chance to finally dive deeper into Superman and Supergirl’s home planet and it’s culture.
+What excites me the most about Krypton is the chance to finally dive deeper into Superman and Supergirl’s home planet and its culture.
 Because by now we know the caped heroes and their lives on Earth pretty well.
 But their past and planet of origin isn’t something that has been played out on the screen a whole lot.
-So if I peaked you interested about seeing the planet that birth world’s best-known superhero.
+So if I piqued your interest in seeing the planet that birthed the world’s best-known superhero.
 And how life on it looked like about 200 years in the past, then watch the Krypton series premiere on Wednesday, March 21 on SyFy.